 Early Years Foundation Stage

-In the Reception classes, children progress within a language rich environment which provides every available opportunity to use language, interact, take turns, share and talk.
+In our Early Years classes, children progress within a language rich environment which provides every available opportunity to use language, interact, take turns, share and talk.

 The EYFS curriculum comprises seven areas of learning and development.
 All areas of learning and development are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 These three prime areas are:

 Communication and Language - giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.

 Physical Development - providing opportunities for young children to be active and interactive; and to develop their coordination, control, and movement.
 Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food.

 Personal, social and emotional development - helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities

 We also support children in four specific areas, through which the three prime areas are strengthened and applied.
 The specific areas are:

 Literacy - encouraging children to link sounds and letters and to begin to read and write